 Good to know

-- Originally coming from its popular predecessors, the Elastico Finale and the first MercurialX Finale Turf boot, massive overhaul have been observed since the release of the second version of the MercurialX Finale Turf.
+- Originally coming from its popular predecessors, the Elastico Finale and the first MercurialX Finale Turf cleat, massive overhaul have been observed since the release of the second version of the MercurialX Finale Turf.

 - Nike Skin technology remains to be the Mercurial series staple overlay.
 It is characterized by a thin film fused in the synthetic upper material to improve lateral lockdown.
 It is often associated with the All Conditions Control (ACC) feature found in soccer cleats such as the Nike Mercurial Superfly 360 Elite CR7 FG, due to its protective nature.

 - The outsole is made from rubber which is the most viable material to offer traction on a synthetic surface.
 Flex grooves are the base pattern for the sole that promotes flexibility in each stride.
 It is intended for the foot to move as natural as possible in any surface.
 The Tri-star studs are arranged in the sole to allow proper grip in a turf ground.